Curator Presentation – Columbia/Willamette Rock Garden Society

-Linda Beutler will be presenting the topic “Don’t be Fooled by a Pretty Face: New Ways to Assess and Cultivate Clematis”
+Linda Beutler will present “Don’t be Fooled by a Pretty Face: New Ways to Assess and Cultivate Clematis”

 How to purchase, where and how to plant, when and with what to fertilize, and how to prune clematis are covered in this class.
 There will be demonstrations on planting and pruning, and time for questions and answers.
 Information coincides with the First Steps with Clematis handout.
 Shopping opportunities available after class.
 Age 18+